 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Samples that are accounted for you What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Health education \$0 for these services.
-Access to Teladoc Health Mental Health (previously myStrength) for online emotional support during challenging times.
+What you must pay when you get these se you get these services Services that are covered for you In-network: Out-of-network: Health education \$0 for these services.
+Health education includes: Access to Teladoc Health Mental Health (previously myStrength) for online emotional support during challenging times.
 Sign up for an account that includes interactive activities, coping tools and other resources, including practice skills and inspirational community support at priorityhealth.com/mentalhealth.
 ThinkHealth - your online resource for tips on healthy living, information on health care trends and health insurance education, go to thinkhealth.priorityhealth.com.
 Communications to help you understand your plan benefits and get the care you need.
 Programs to help you prevent and/or manage your condition(s).
 Access to a personalized online hub with information and tools tailored to your specific health and wellbeing needs - physical, mental, and financial.
 You can achieve your health goals with a fun and engaging experience that delivers powerful resources, right at your fingertips.
-Hearing services Medicare-covered hearing services: Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. \$15 for each Medicare-covered diagnostic hearing exam with a primary care provider. \$40 for each Medicare-covered diagnostic hearing exam with a specialist.
-30% for each Medicare- covered diagnostic hearing exam.
+Hearing services Medicare-covered hearing services: Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. \$15 for each Medicare- covered diagnostic hearing exam with a primary care provider. \$45 for each Medicare- covered diagnostic hearing exam with a specialist.
+45% for each Medicare- covered diagnostic hearing exam.

 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Non-Medicare covered routine hearing services: Up to two hearing aids from the applicable TruHearing Catalog every year (limit 1 hearing aid per ear).
+Somioos that are governed for you What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Hearing services (continued) Non-Medicare covered routine hearing services: Up to two hearing aids from the applicable TruHearing Catalog every year (limit 1 hearing aid per ear).
 You must see a TruHearing provider to use this benefit.
 Call 1.833.714.5356 to schedule an appointment (for TTY, dial 711).
-Hearing aid purchase includes: First year of follow-up provider visits 60-day trial period 3-year extended warranty 80 batteries per aid for non-rechargeable models Benefit does not include or cover any of the following: Over-the-counter (OTC) hearing Ear molds Hearing aid accessories Additional provider visits Additional batteries; batteries when a rechargeable hearing aid is purchased Hearing aids that are not in the applicable catalog Costs associated with loss & damage warranty claims Covered services with a T \$0 for one routine hearing Hearing aids - you pay the \$295 per hearing aid for Ba \$695 per hearing aid for St \$1,095 per hearing aid for \$1,495 per hearing aid for Services with a non-Trub Not covered exam every year. following: asic Aids andard Aids Advanced Aids Premium Aids
+Hearing aid purchase includes: • First year of follow-up provider visits • 60-day trial period • 3-year extended warranty • 80 batteries per aid for non-rechargeable models Benefit does not include or cover any of the following: • Over-the-counter (OTC) hearing • Ear molds • Hearing aid accessories • Additional provider visits • Additional batteries; batteries when a rechargeable hearing aid is purchased • Hearing aids that are not in the applicable catalog • Costs associated with loss & damage warranty claims In-network: Covered services with a T \$0 for one routine hearing Hearing aids - you pay the \$295 per hearing aid for B \$695 per hearing aid for St \$1,095 per hearing aid for \$1,495 per hearing aid for Services with a non-Truf Not covered TruHearing provider: exam every year. e following: asic Aids tandard Aids Advanced Aids Premium Aids